nikelora/v13_BuildingBlocs2025/README.md

 ---

+### 7. Brief Technical Descriptions
+This project is a front-end web page developed using HTML, CSS and Javascript.
+It focuses on providing mental health information and support through a clean, responsive and user-friendly interface.

+HTML5 is used to structure website pages and for content
+CSS3: Used for design like layout, responsive syling, UI consistency across all pages
+Javascript: Used to implement interactive features such as the chatbot and clinic search functionality

 ## Declaration on use of AI
 - AI was used to understand as well as developed a few features on the pages.
 - AI was used to help make the markdown neater.
+- AI was used to develop aesthetics

 ## Reference/Credits